 I first wrote this post about Communion during the 2019 Passover and Easter season, in the middle of a series I was doing about the trials of Job.
 Have you ever wondered why out of all the hoopla from the Old Covenant we are released from observing, we have this odd little ritual of taking a sip of grape juice and a bite of cracker once a month as “an ordinance?”
 Why is this ritual important?
 During this Sukkot season in 2020, Feast of Tabernacles, the Lord has been drawing my attention to forgiveness and reconciliation.
-Communion is less about the forgiveness of our sins against God, and more about the forgiveness of our sins against each other.
+Communion is about the forgiveness of our sins against God, and also about the forgiveness of our sins against each other.

 At Jesus’ last Passover meal, He commanded His disciples to “love one another.”
 He then took bread and wine and instituted the ordinance of Communion in remembrance of Him.